Roof Batten

 What Are Roof Battens?

-Roof battens, also referred to as tile battens, wooden battens, counter battens, roofing lats, or cladding battens, are essential components in roof construction.
-These narrow, elongated strips of timber are horizontally positioned across the rafters or roof trusses.
-Their primary role is preparatory, setting the stage for the roof covering that follows.
+Roof battens, also referred to as tile battens, wooden battens, counter battens, roofing laths, or cladding battens, are narrow, elongated strips that are fixed horizontally to the rafters or trusses of a pitched roof.

 • Improving Roof Ventilation: In some roofing systems, particularly those with pitched roofs, roof battens create a gap between the roof covering and the roof deck.
 This gap allows for air circulation and ventilation beneath the roof covering, helping to regulate temperatures and prevent moisture buildup, which can lead to mould, rot, and other issues.